By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Online Payment Agreement (fastest for most)

 If you owe $50,000 or less in combined tax, penalties, and interest, you can usually set up a long-term plan online and receive immediate approval, often without speaking to anyone.
 Choosing direct debit from a bank account both lowers the setup fee and reduces the chance of default.
+A Direct Debit Installment Agreement can also support a later federal tax lien withdrawal under the IRS Fresh Start program.

 Form 9465 (paper request)